cthoyt/cthoyt.github.io/_posts/2026/2026-06-04-community-standards.md

 When I asked Nico if I could quote him in a blog post, he said this:

-> I am happy for you to use this quote :stuck_out_tongue: Not that I am really
+> I am happy for you to use this quote 😛 Not that I am really an authority on
-> an authority on the subject
+> the subject

-Hard disagree.
+Like I said above, hard disagree.